-Estonia Latvia Lithuania Finland Poland Netherlands Kazakhstan Uzbekistan Germany Spain Corporate
+Estonia Latvia Lithuania Poland Netherlands Kazakhstan Germany Georgia Corporate

 Chartering

-• Claims handling and protection of Principal’s commercial interests
+• Settlement of claims and protection of the client’s commercial interests

 Contact